Max Bemis: Writing

 Bemis has been writing comics since 2013, when he announced a four-part limited series, Polarity, published by Boom!
 Studios.
-The story follows a hero, Tim Woods, who suffers from bipolar disorder and the trade paperback featured an exclusive acoustic four song EP composed and recorded specifically as a companion to the graphic novel.
+The story follows a hero, Tim Woods, who has bipolar disorder and the trade paperback featured an exclusive acoustic four song EP composed and recorded specifically as a companion to the graphic novel.
 Fox optioned the right to create this story into a TV series.
 In 2013, Marvel Comics invited him as a guest writer on A+X No. 14 to write a story about Magneto and Superior Spider-Man teaming up against M.O.D.O.K. and A.I.M.
 In 2015, Boom!
 Studios announced an ongoing comic series called, Evil Empire, which is about a complicated relationship between a musician and aspiring politician.
 In 2015 he teamed up with Logan Faerber for his third comic series, Oh, Killstrike.
 Also in 2015, he wrote a five-issue miniseries for Marvel Comics, X-Men: Worst X-Man Ever, first published weekly in January and February 2016, later published into a trade paperback.
 He also wrote two arcs of Crossed: Badlands for Avatar Press and an adaptation of Atari's Centipide for Dynamite Entertainment.

-In July 2016, Marvel Comics announced a new five-issue series starring Foolkiller, written by Bemis and art by Dalibor Talajic & Jose F. Marzan, Jr. Issue No. 1 was released in November 2016, continuing through the March release of issue No. 5.
+In July 2016, Marvel Comics announced a new five-issue series starring Foolkiller, written by Bemis and art by Dalibor Talajic & Jose F. Marzan Jr. Issue No. 1 was released in November 2016, continuing through the March release of issue No. 5.
 Bemis penned the Marvel Legacy reboot of Moon Knight in 2017, covering issues #188-200 with artists Jacen Burrows and Paul Davidson.

 Personal life

 Bemis said as a teen that he had been diagnosed with bipolar disorder, which he gave as the reason he has self-medicated with drugs, primarily marijuana.
 He experienced a manic episode while making the album ...Is a Real Boy.

 Bemis has what he calls a "new age, metaphysical view" about religion, and considers himself "a Jew who is also a Christian".
 He came out as bisexual in 2018.

-Bemis was married from 2009-2025 to musician Sherri DuPree.
-In February 2013, Bemis announced the birth of their daughter, Lucy Jean.
-A second child, Coraline Mae Bemis, was born in February 2015.
-Their third child, son Charles Hanley Bemis, was born in April 2018.
-On April 6, 2020, Max's birthday, their fourth child Ellis Ray Shifra Bemis was born.
-Their fifth child, Aurora Lane Kim Bemis, was born July 4, 2021.
+From 2009 to 2025, Bemis was married to musician Sherri DuPree.
+They have five children together.

+In August 2026, Bemis was accused of sexual misconduct by multiple underage fans.
+Shortly after, he postponed his then-upcoming tour, stating that he would be "[prioritizing] his mental health and personal well-being".